patrickhno/morel/README.md

 Morel is a mongodb JavaScript AST manager for Ruby.

-Currently work in progress and not useable to anyone.
+Currently work in progress and not usefull to anyone.

 ## Example